 About the fit

 This skirt has a close bust/chest fit (zero ease).
 I used the woman size standards by the Crafty Yarn Council and went for the highest mentioned inch/cm for every size.
 So if you’re in between sizes, I would suggest choosing the smaller size.
-You can easily adapt the dress to your custom size by measuring your chest, waist and hips.
+You can easily adapt the skirt to your custom size by measuring your chest, waist and hips.

 The pattern also explains how you can easily change the length of the skirt.
 My skirt is very short, but you can easily add a few more rows to make it longer to your own preference.